XanderHorn/autoEDA/README.md

 ## Use

-Please refer to the help files for each package.
+Please refer to the help files for each function.

 ## Installation
 `install.packages('devtools')`